I am an applied mathematician, with lecturing and wet-lab experimental biology experience, exploring the interface of mathematics and biology.

 2018 – 2021: Mathematical Biology PhD Student, Queensland University of Technology, Brisbane, Australia.

-2015 – 2018: Data analytics consultant, Deloitte UK, Manchester, England.
+2015 – 2018: Data analytics senior consultant, Deloitte UK, Manchester, England.

 2011 – 2015: Mathematics, University of Oxford, England.